-Turning to the monetary analysis, broad money (M3) growth stood at 3.5% in September 2018, after 3.4% in August.
+Turning to the monetary analysis, broad money (M3) growth declined to 4.0% in July 2018, from 4.5% in June.
 Apart from some volatility in monthly flows, M3 growth is increasingly supported by bank credit creation.
 The narrow monetary aggregate M1 remained the main contributor to broad money growth.

-The growth of loans to the private sector strengthened further, continuing the upward trend observed since the beginning of 2014.
-The annual growth rate of loans to non-financial corporations rose to 4.3% in September 2018, from 4.1% in August, while the annual growth rate of loans to households stood at 3.1%, unchanged from the previous month.
-The euro area bank lending survey for the third quarter of 2018 indicates that loan growth continues to be supported by increasing demand across all loan categories and favorable bank lending conditions for loans to enterprises and loans for house purchase.
+The recovery in the growth of loans to the private sector observed since the beginning of 2014 is proceeding.
+The annual growth rate of loans to non-financial corporations stood at 4.1% in July 2018, while the annual growth rate of loans to households stood at 3.0%, both unchanged from June.